Back to all Articles

 - Statistics MS

-Definitely, in this approach, you need to understand your business very well to decouple architecture properly.
+Definitely, in this approach, you need to understand your business very well.

 We thought about a Self-contained Service approach, but they are much harder to maintain in splitting business logic and responsibility.
 Same functions may be implemented in different services, which we want to avoid as much as possible.